Xilinx/Embedded-Design-Tutorials/Versal-EDT/docs/4-boot-and-config.md

 ![QSPI-boot-halfform-factor-module](./media/image54.jpeg)

 >***Note*:** For standalone, copy the BOOT.BIN to the SD card.
-For Linux images, you can either boot the VCK190 board using the ready-to-test images as part of the released package path, `<designpackage>/GPIO/bootimages`, or refer to [Example Project: Creating Linux Images Using PetaLinux](./5-system-design-example.md#example-project-creating-linux-images-using-petalinux) to build your own set of Linux images using the PetaLinux tool.
+For Linux images, you can either boot the VCK190/VMK180 board using the ready-to-test images as part of the released package path, `<design-package>/<vck190 or vmk180>/linux/bootimages`, or refer to [Example Project: Creating Linux Images Using PetaLinux](./5-system-design-example.md#example-project-creating-linux-images-using-petalinux) to build your own set of Linux images using the PetaLinux tool.

  You need to flash the images to the daughter card, using the following
  steps: